 over 3500 presentations to DC, VA, & MD schools since 1991

 If you are looking for an educationally dynamic, diverse, upbeat, exciting, age appropriate and even funny presentation, replete with 40 feet of displays, artifacts and amazing replicas on the Middle Ages, you have come to the right place!
-For 27 years, Andrew Young has delivered thousands of presentations -we estimate about 3500 shows since about 1990- to Washington DC,Virginia and Maryland schools, organizations and museums.
+For nearly three decades, Andrew Young has delivered thousands of presentations -we estimate about 3500 shows since about 1990- to Washington DC,Virginia and Maryland schools, organizations and museums.

 As a seasoned speaker, degreed historian (George Mason University & Georgetown University graduate studies) and accomplished actor in several films and commercials, Mr Young delivers presentations to large and small audiences, in a down-to-earth, scripted, yet casual approach.
 He easily adjusts the depth of the subject matter based on age and familiarity with the subject; realizing that not all audiences have covered the era, and as a father of two children, that not all topics or details are age appropriate.
 One of Andrews hallmark traits is a widely appreciated sense of humor, which has managed to ease the anxiety of audience members who may feel apprehension to history.
 Or course, Andrew also loves to field questions and often creatively provokes his audience into critical thinking and analysis.
 Shows are often broken into segments for younger audiences to stand and stretch; followed by a few minutes of questions and answers.